On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 What is Dress for Success?

-The day PRIOR to our games (at all levels, Fresh, JV and Var) players are required to Dress for Success.
-They must wear a button up all white longsleeve dress shirt, black dress slacks and a black tie.
-If possible, players are asked to wear black dress shoes or something similar to simple black Vans.
-Please no athletic shoes.
+The day PRIOR to our games (for Freshman, usually Tuesdays) players are required to Dress for Success.
+They must wear a button up all white long sleeve dress shirt, black dress slacks, black tie, black belt, dress socks and black dress shoes.

 What do they wear on game days?